 While core courses introduce you to accounting fundamentals, choosing a concentration in Financial Analysis & Reporting, Tax or Audit will allow you to specialize.
 After making that selection, you’ll take some courses specific to that concentration.
 If you choose not to concentrate, you can develop a customized curriculum, using a combination of concentration courses and electives.

 Many graduates initially pursue careers as tax accountants or auditors, so for those planning to follow the structured recruiting process, the selection of a specific concentration is recommended.
 Students who plan to pursue careers in corporate accounting or finance, or advance the careers they’ve already started, design a customized curriculum tailored to their specific needs, using a broader set of business and finance courses.

 The courses offered to students focusing on tax as a career path are designed to provide a solid foundation in all aspects of tax for individuals and businesses.
 While every accountant needs to have a firm grasp of basic tax principles, tax accountants spend much of their time focused on tax issues.
-While preparing tax returns are one part of tax accounting, there is much more to the field.
+While preparing tax returns is one part of tax accounting, there is much more to the field.